 - Code the primary diagnosis, condition, problem or other reason for the medical service or procedure.

 - Include any secondary diagnosis codes that are actively being managed.

 - Include all chronic historical codes, as they must be documented each year pursuant to the ACA.
-(E.g.: An amputee must be coded each and every year even if the visit is not addressing the amputated limb specifically).
+(Such as an amputee must be coded each and every year even if the visit is not addressing the amputated limb specifically).

-If you are interested in having a coding training session conducted by an Empire coding auditor, please contact our Commercial Risk Adjustment Representative who supports your area: Alicia.Estrada@anthem.com.
+If you are interested in a coding training session specific to risk adjustable conditions, please contact the Commercial Risk Adjustment Network Education Representative: Alicia.Estrada@anthem.com.